Celebrity restaurant fad takes hold in glossy Russia

 Andrei Konchalovsky, a veteran director known in the West for his Hollywood movies, such as "Runaway Train" and "Tango and Cash," opened the art-deco style Yornik restaurant with his wife Yulia Vysotskaya earlier this month.

-The venues give the celebrity restaurant fad a local flavor and follow a wave of importing famous restaurants that have already made their names elsewhere, such as Nobu.
+The venues give the celebrity restaurant fad a local flavour and follow a wave of importing famous restaurants that have already made their names elsewhere, such as Nobu.

 Vadim Irushkin of Restaurants Rating, a restaurant booking and information company based in Moscow, said the trend is visible, but that celebrities are not always the sole owners.